-Angiography is sometimes called conventional angiography to distinguish it from CT angiography (CTA) and magnetic resonance angiography (MRA).
+Angiography is sometimes called conventional angiography to distinguish it from CT angiography (CTA—see CT angiography) and magnetic resonance angiography (MRA—see Uses of MRI).
 Angiography provides detailed images of blood vessels, commonly those in the heart, lungs, brain, and legs.
 Angiography can provide still images or motion pictures (called cineangiography).

-Angiography is the traditional gold standard for evaluating vascular lesions (eg, stenosis, obstruction, arteriovenous or other vascular malformations, aneurysms, dissections, sometimes vasculitis).
+CTA and MRA are often done instead of conventional angiography.
+However, conventional angiography is the traditional gold standard for evaluating vascular lesions (eg, stenosis, obstruction, arteriovenous or other vascular malformations, aneurysms, dissections, vasculitis).

 Digital subtraction angiography:

-Images of arteries are taken before and after contrast injection; then a computer subtracts one image from the other.
-Images of structures other than arteries are thus eliminated, enabling the arteries to be seen more clearly.
+Images of blood vessels are taken before and after contrast injection; then a computer subtracts the precontrast image from the postcontrast image.
+Images of extraneous structures are thus eliminated, isolating images of the blood vessel lumens opacified by contrast.

-Contrast reactions occasionally occur (see Principles of Radiologic Imaging: Radiographic Contrast Agents and Contrast Reactions).
+Contrast reactions occasionally occur (see Radiographic Contrast Agents and Contrast Reactions).

-Last full review/revision July 2008 by Jon A. Jacobson, MD
+Last full review/revision January 2015 by Hakan Ilaslan, MD